miso-lims/miso-lims/docs/user_manual/boxes.md

 ---

-A Box represents a physical storage container with defined positions, and can be used to track where samples, libraries, dilutions, and/or pools are stored.
+A Box represents a physical storage container with defined positions, and can be used to track where samples, libraries, library aliquots, and/or pools are stored.
 There are several important box properties:
   * Box size: the number of rows and columns in the box.
 See [Type Data](type_data.html#box_sizes) for more information.
     * The `scannable` property of a box is also stored in the box size.
 A box is scannable if it can be read